11 Best canon lens for portraits and wedding photography: (2023 Guide & Reviews)

 My fifth reason for recommending the Canon 7200 f 2.8 IS is those last two letters.

-Even in low light conditions, they are still sharp, and overall look good, so Reason number five, is image stabilization.
+Even in low light conditions, they are still sharp and overall look good, so Reason number five is image stabilization.

 The quality is still excellent.

-And sure, it is a bit heavy; I don’t know what it is, maybe five-six pounds or so, maybe a little bit more, but I don’t mind that it gives me a good workout at a wedding.
+And sure, it is a bit heavy; I don’t know what it is, maybe five-six pounds or so, perhaps a little bit more, but I don’t mind that it gives me a good workout at a wedding.

 That’s why I continue to utilize them, so on that note, of course, without a doubt.